JamesMackman/mind-melt/README.md

     - Largest function has 19 statements in it, while the median is 6.
     - The most complex function has a cyclomatic complexity value of 5 while the median is 1.5.
 - Accessibility
-  - I confirmed that the colorsand font chosen are easy to read and accessible by running it through lighthouse in dev tools.
+  - I confirmed that the colors and font chosen are easy to read and accessible by running it through lighthouse in dev tools.

 ## Unfixed Bugs